The MIMS website is updated constantly, providing the latest prescribing information along with essential prescribing news and resources.

 The MIMS book is published every quarter and is sent free of charge to the practice addresses of all UK-based GPs who complete our online registration form .

 If you have already registered and need to change your mailing address, please call 0845 136 93 16 or email firstname.lastname@example.org including your name, surgery address and GMC number.

-MIMS online is part of the GPonline network of sites.
-The online version of MIMS contains additional resources and registration provides GPs with free access to the MIMS database of drugs and products.
+The mobile-friendly online version of MIMS contains additional resources and registration provides GPs with free access to the drug database and full range of prescribing resources.

 MIMS online content

-- MIMS database drug search: search the MIMS database for drug information including indications, doses, side effects, interactions, contraindications and warnings.
-Browse drugs by therapeutic area or use the search box to extend your search to tables, guidelines, patient resources and news.
+- MIMS drug database : search up-to-date drug information for over 3000 branded and generic products, including indications, doses, side effects, interactions, contraindications and warnings.
+Browse drugs by therapeutic area or manufacturer or use the search box to extend your search to tables, guidelines and news.